 Maybe you are the parent who creates the most unique lunches for her kids, the person who pours their heart into creating a new business, the parent who can run the most efficient PTA, the person who knows just how to encourage others to fully live out their dreams or the parent who has mastered how to enjoy parenting and not sweat the small stuff.
 I can name someone in my own circle who fits each one of those and I’m honestly a bit jealous of their amazing abilities.
 Which brings me to my next point…… If you aren’t sure of what your talent is, ask a friend…. they have watched from the outside and have seen you grow in your expertise.
 They are not intimately part of your day to day life of mundane chores.
 Often they can see the big picture clearer than you can.

 My expertise?
 I’ve parented 2 special needs children.
 I’ve parented twins.
 I went through the adoption process, met with countless social workers, had my kids questioned and my house checked to determine my ability to parent and made it out on the other side.
 I’ve studied trauma through numerous books, conferences, trainings and have been a guest speaker at 2 teaching colleges to share what I’ve learned and how it can be applied in the classroom.
 I’ve taught preschool off and on for 14 years.
 I found ways to help out my family financially when my children were young by starting my own business.
-I was a deacon at my church.
 I have learned to make new experiences a priority for my children even on a small budget.
 I have become a master at organizing a house with 4 children living in it.
 Oh and I’m a taxi-driving soccer/baseball/theater/orchestra mom!